banzaicloud/pipeline/README.md

 <img src="/docs/images/vault-dynamic-secrets.gif" width="650">
 </p>

 As you can see with this solution [Pipeline](https://github.com/banzaicloud/pipeline) became able to connect to (e.g.) MySQL simply because it is running in the configured **Kubernetes Service Account** and without being required to type a single username/password during the configuration of the application.

 The code implementing the dynamic secret allocation for database connections and Vault configuration described above can be found in our open sourced project [Bank-Vaults](https://github.com/banzaicloud/bank-vaults/tree/master).

 ### Monitoring

-Pipeline by default monitors the infrastructure, Kubernetes cluster and applications deployed with `spotguides`.
+Pipeline by default monitors the infrastructure, Kubernetes cluster and the applications deployed.
 We use Prometheus and we deploy federated Prometheus clusters (using TLS) to securely monitor the infrastructure.
 We deploy default Grafana dashboards and alerts based on the cluster layout and applications provisioned.
-Nevertheless, these can always be changed.
 For further information about monitoring please follow up these [posts](https://banzaicloud.com/tags/prometheus/).

 ![Pipeline PaaS](docs/images/prometheus-federation.png)

 ### Centralized logging

 We are using fluentd and fluent-bit to move application logs towards a centralized location.
 To collect all logs we deploy fluent-bit as a `DaemonSet`.
 These pods will mount the Docker container logs from the Host machine and transfer to the Fluentd service for further transformations.
 For further information about log collection please follow up these [posts](https://banzaicloud.com/tags/logging/).

 ![Pipeline PaaS](docs/images/pipeline-log.png)